adamvlasak/ansible-pi/README.md

 - local DLNA server so that you can watch your movies on TV or such
 - local web based music player
 - local samba server
+- it can act as router within your network

 ## Prerequisities